Sammysupport/spot-on/README.md

 The project is developed by an individual known as “Textbrowser”, and the BSD licensing allows its code to be freely modified or incorporated into other projects.
 The Spot-On community is suppoting through available forums.

 Spot-On provides an actively maintained project, with recent updates released at the end of the last year.
 Users looking for a high-security, decentralized communication suite with state-of-the-art encryption will find Spot-On a robust solution, no one should have missed to study and share the exploring with friends.

+# Semi-compatible Mobile Messenger with Spot-On: Smoke Crypto Chat Messenger: An additional Analysis

+Smoke Crypto Chat is an open-source messenger focused on maximum security.
+It is regarded as the world's first mobile messenger to use the post-quantum secure McEliece algorithm for encryption.
+The app enables end-to-end encrypted chats without requiring a phone number, supports self-hosted decentralized servers, and implemented cryptographic concepts for enhanced forward secrecy.
+Below, we examine its features, security, supported platforms, user experiences, origin, and parallels with other secure messengers based on the Echo-Protocol like the Desktop-Messenger Spot-On.

+Features and Unique Aspects
+End-to-End Encrypted Chats: Smoke offers individual chats as well as a group chat in IRC style ("Fire" channels) with symmetric group key encryption.
+All conversations are end-to-end encrypted by default.
+Group-Chats (also 1:1-Fire-Chats) are compatible with Chats on Spot-On (for Desktop).

+Messaging and Data Exchange: In addition to text messages, emojis and images can be sent.
+Received images are stored in an encrypted container on the smartphone and must first be decrypted before being exported for external use.
+It is also possible to send any type of file — even to recipients who do not have the Smoke client: Files can be encrypted and transferred via standard tools (e.g., to an SSH client).
+This is handled via the integrated "Steam" protocol, which ensures reliable file transfers (TCP over the Echo network).

+No Phone Number Required: Users identify themselves via a random 32-character chat ID instead of a phone number.
+Automatic contact list uploads do not occur, providing a key privacy advantage (GDPR compliance) over messengers that scan address books.
+To simplify usage, each user can in addition define an alias (e.g., a term like "Berlin") that the chat partner must also enter to establish a connection.
+Using this shared alias, the clients automatically exchange public keys and start the secure chat.
+This method replaces central key servers with an AutoCrypt-like mechanism (known from Spot-On as EPKS), making key exchange simpler.

+Self-Hosted Servers & Decentralization: Smoke is based on the decentralized Echo protocol instead of centralized servers.
+Messages can run through the built-in SmokeStack server — a simple server app for Android.
+This allows users to set up easily a personal chat server on an old Android device at home, in a classroom, or in a small group.
+Alternatively, users can run their own server instances or use public Echo servers.
+This federated model allows schools, organizations, or municipalities to deploy their own private messenger server rather than relying on foreign cloud services.

+Direct and Offline Communication: Smoke can theoretically function without an internet connection.
+Devices on the same local network (or via Bluetooth/TCP direct connection) can communicate directly since no registration or external infrastructure is required.
+For offline messages, Smoke uses Ozone mailboxes: If a message is sent while the recipient is offline, it is temporarily stored until the recipient accesses a shared Ozone mailbox (on one or more known SmokeStack servers) to retrieve it.
+This ensures that messages are not lost even when both devices are not online at the same time.

+Multi-Media and Additional Features: The app provides additional functions, such as an app lock (password protection for the app), and modern key derivation algorithms (Argon2id, PBKDF2).
+Smoke also includes special modes like “Silent Mode” (no visible status metadata to outsiders) and the ability to relay messages through network neighbors.
+It even supports real-time file sharing to multiple recipients (“Steamrolling”) and integration with external tools (e.g., Netcat for file transfer).

+Security & Encryption Technologies: Smoke was specifically developed to ensure maximum confidentiality, even in the age of quantum computers.
+The security architecture combines classical methods with advanced cryptographical implementations:

+Post-Quantum Encryption (McEliece): The core encryption algorithm is McEliece, which has been known for over 40 years and is considered resistant to all known quantum computer attacks.
+Smoke is the first mobile messenger worldwide to use McEliece encryption.
+Each user account has a key pair (private and public key)—either based on McEliece (offering four different parameter/moduli sets) or alternatively RSA.
+Notably, Smoke enables chats between a McEliece user and an RSA user, ensuring backward compatibility while encouraging quantum-safe communication.

+Symmetric Encryption and Forward Secrecy: For actual message transmission, Smoke uses authenticated encryption with changing session keys.
+Smoke implements a proprietary concept called "Fiasco Forwarding" (FF) to ensure perfect forward secrecy.
+Instead of deriving the key for each message from the previous one (as in Signal’s Double-Ratchet protocol), Smoke transmits a bundle of temporary keys ("Fiasco-Keys") per message, which are stored in the recipient’s cache and used successively.
+This less deterministic, more volatile approach increases security: if a single session key is compromised, it does not allow decryption of all subsequent messages.

+Password-Protected Chats (CSEK/JPAKE): In addition to public-key encryption, Smoke offers an option for user-defined passwords, called “Customer Supplied Encryption Key” (CSEK).
+Both chat partners can agree on a shared password beforehand, which they enter into the app.
+This enables a secure symmetric session key exchange, likely implemented via J-PAKE (Password-Authenticated Key Exchange).
+This provides an additional secured communication channel, even if the public-key infrastructure were compromised.

+Further Cryptography & Techniques: Smoke integrates numerous additional security technologies.
+It minimizes metadata exposure, avoiding identifiable headers and using SipHash-128 for ID generation and automatic public-key exchange.
+Additionally, messages are double-encrypted: first end-to-end encrypted, and second, the transport to the SmokeStack server is always TLS-encrypted.

+Comparison with Other Secure Messengers
+Smoke Crypto Chat competes with established secure messengers.
+Here’s how it compares:

+💬 End-to-End Encryption: Messengers like Signal, Threema, WhatsApp, and Element/Matrix provide end-to-end encrypted chats like Smoke.
+However, they rely on Elliptic Curve Cryptography (Curve25519, Double Ratchet), which may not be quantum-safe.
+Smoke uses McEliece, ensuring future-proof encryption.

+🔑 Forward Secrecy & Key Management: Standard messengers use a single new key per message (e.g., Signal's Double-Ratchet).
+Smoke goes further, sending multiple keys per message (Fiasco Forwarding), increasing security but adding complexity.

+📱 Identification & Privacy: WhatsApp and Signal require a phone number, which reduces privacy.
+Threema and Smoke use random IDs, eliminating phone number dependency.

+🏢 Centralization vs. Decentralization: Signal, WhatsApp, and Telegram use centralized servers.
+Matrix/XMPP allow federation but require complex server setup.
+Smoke simplifies self-hosting with an Android-based server (SmokeStack), making it easier to decentralize.

+Advantages:
+✔️ Post-Quantum Encryption
+✔️ No phone number required
+✔️ Self-hosted servers
+✔️ Works offline/local network

+Disadvantages:
+❌ Technical UI, which could have a make-over in a community fork ❌ Lacks voice/video calls

+Conclusion: Smoke Crypto Chat Messenger is the worlds first mobile post-quantum secure messenger, setting and implementing the standards for encrypted communication.
+Smoke is best suited for general users who what to emerge with learnings and cryptographical explorings to a tech-savvy user status in cryptography and security research.
+It serves as an important platform, demonstrating what quantum-computer-proof secure messaging has to look like in today´s quantum era and secure messaging.